 A Muffaletta Mary is Bloody Mary’s half-sister from New Orleans.
 She’s 1/4 olive salad, 3/4 tomato juice, and a smattering of other ingredients.
 Garnish with your favorite savory something and you’ve got yourself a hangover cure.
 If alcohol isn’t your thing, this would make an excellent gazpacho.
 It’s a thick pureed blend of briny, tomato-rich liquid.
 Serve with provolone toast, and you’ve got yourself an effective hangry cure.

 This sandwich is a mash-up of several of my favorite places, particularly the effervescent, sweet honeycrisp apples from the north and the sharp, creamy pimento cheese from the south.
 Smokey, thick-cut bacon, a generous amount of bitter baby kale, and a healthy smear of whole grain mustard make one of the most perfect, simply complex sandwiches you will ever eat.

 In celebration of my blog’s 3rd birthday, I made a birthday cake (kind of).
-Fittingly, this recipe is a variation of one developed by Heidi Swanson of 101 Cookbooks.
-It’s fitting because her blog was the one that inspired me to start my own.
-The first time I tried her Lemony Olive Oil Banana Bread, it became a staple in my recipe arsenal.
-For this one, I subbed the dark chocolate for dark chocolate toffee, nixed the lemon, and topped the cake with a toffee-molasses glaze.
+Fittingly, this recipe is a variation of Heidi Swanson’s Lemony Olive Oil Banana Bread because her blog (and this recipe) inspired it all.
+For my version, I subbed the dark chocolate for dark chocolate toffee, nixed the lemon, and topped the cake with a toffee-molasses glaze.
 I really love this for its simplicity, its not-too-sweetness, and its shape shifting abilities to act as a breakfast bread or dessert.